 I built the center and side platforms according to the plans but I substituted 3/8” plywood for the top of the center plafform instead of 1/4”.
 After the previous center platform had collapsed I decided to overbuild it a little.
 I fitted my outboard motor as I went which resulted in cutting the transom a little lower.
 I also wrapped the transom in a piece of aluminum sheet to take the abuse from clamping the motor on.

 I had some West epoxy left over from building Super Chicken ten years before so I started working with that.
 That was enough to glue the pieces together and fillet the bottoms.
 When that was gone, I ordered three gallons of DWX epoxy from Duckworks (since discontinued).
 I chose DWX because it was UV resistant and I wanted to finish the platforms clear.

-I also rebuilt the foredeck platform.
+I also rebuilt the fore platform.
 This boat came with two small trampolines with a wooden platform in between.
 The original platform was rectangular which didn’t fit the curvature of the bows with rectangular trampolines.
 I rebuilt it with a trapezoidal shape and added some anchor handling to the front platform and beam.
-The fore deck is not in the Wharram plans but I liked the idea of a hard surface up front for dealing with the anchor.
+The fore platform is not in the Wharram plans but I liked the idea of a hard surface up front for dealing with the anchor.
 I hope the additional weight up front doesn’t cause the bows to dive into waves.

-Update: After the platforms had been in the sun on the trailer for most of a year the decks had checked and the epoxy cracked.
+Update: After the platforms had been in the sun on the trailer for most of a year the platforms had checked and the epoxy cracked.
 I learned that Douglas Fir will always check and should be covered in fiberglass to prevent that.
 A later post covers adding the fiberglass.